Silk: Production process

 The process of silk production is known as sericulture.
-The entire production process of silk can be divided into several steps.
 Extracting raw silk starts by cultivating the silkworms on mulberry leaves.
-Once the worms start pupating in their cocoons, they are dissolved in boiling water in order for individual long fibers to be extracted and fed into the spinning reel.
+Once the worms start pupating in their cocoons, the cocoons are immersed in boiling water to remove the sericin and free the end of the silk filament, which is then reeled off in one continuous length.
+Unlike most other natural fibres, silk is not spun.

 To produce 1 kg of silk, 104 kg of mulberry leaves must be eaten by 3000 silkworms.
 It takes about 5000 silkworms to make a pure silk kimono.
 The most important silk producers are China (54%) and India (14%).
 Other statistics: